DistributedCollective/SIPS/README.md

 There are five tracks that a SIP can be categorized into.
 Select the one you think is best for your SIP:

-* Contract: proposals for modifying one or more Sovryn smart contracts
+* Contract: proposals for modifying the source code of one or more Sovryn smart contracts
 * Issuance: proposals for increasing the total supply of SOV using the SOV token contract
+* Parameter: proposals for modifying one or more parameters on one or more Sovry smart contracts
 * Proclamation: proposals for making a public statement on behalf of Sovryn
 * Treasury: proposals for transferring funds from the Sovryn Treasury